The five stages of grief: How to cope with loss

 3. Bargaining

 When we're in pain, it’s sometimes hard to come to terms with reality, advises Cruse.
 We might find it difficult to accept that there’s nothing we can do to change things.
-The third stage of grief often leaves us ‘bargaining’ – trying to make deals with ourselves in order to feel better.
+This stage of grief often leaves us ‘bargaining’ – trying to make deals with ourselves in order to feel better.

-We may ask a lot of ‘what ifs’, and even make up different scenarios, wishing we could go back and change things in search of a different outcome.
+We may ask a lot of ‘what ifs’, and make up different scenarios, wishing we could go back and change things in search of a different outcome.
 For instance, in some cases, we might start to torment ourselves with the idea of, 'If I hadn't done X, maybe X would still be alive.'

 4. Depression